pvlib/pvanalytics/README.md

     in the data.

-  Other quality checks such as detecting stuck values, interpolation, and timestamp errors will also be included here.
+  Other quality checks such as detecting stuck values, interpolation, and timestamp errors will also be included in `quality`.
 * `filtering` as the name implies, contains functions for data filtering (e.g. day/night or solar position)
 * `features` contains funcitons for identifying features in the data